Explaining vague language: Suboptimal Vagueness

 First of all, we can set aside the definition of vagueness that makes a message vague when it is irrelevant with regard to a question.
 For if in relation to the question ``was Dana born on a Monday or on a Tuesday?'' the answer given were ``Dana is 28 years old", and the speaker and listener knew originally that Dana could be either 28 or 48, and born either on a Monday or on a Tuesday, we are in a case of an irrelevant answer.
 In this case, however, none of the properties mentioned is vague in the relevant sense.
 While the use of vague words in answers to questions can \textit{coincide} with the property of irrelevance described by Lipman, this feature is not a defining property of vagueness.

 So the real issue concerns Lipman's identification of vagueness with the existence of a mixed strategy. {We think this identification is inadequate, even though within the framework Lipman assumes, it might be the only reasonable option.
-Vagueness is traditionally characterized by the existence of so-called \textit{borderline cases} (\citealt{williamson1994vagueness,smith2008vagueness}).
-For instance, even if I know precisely Gloria's height, I might be unsure whether she counts as tall, because her height falls in this grey zone of heights where we are not quite sure whether \textit{tall} applies - Gloria would then be a borderline case of tallness.
+Vagueness is traditionally characterized by the existence of so-called \textit{borderline cases}, \pe{also known as \textit{dubious} or \textit{uncertain} cases of application of a predicate} (\citealt{borel1907economic,black1937vagueness,williamson1994vagueness,smith2008vagueness}).\footnote{\pe{The existence of borderline cases is generally agreed to be at least a necessary condition for vagueness.
+Whether it is sufficient is moot.
+It has been argued that a predicate could not be vague without also being sorites-susceptible (see \citealt{fine1975vagueness,bueno2012vagueness}).
+In this paper, we leave further considerations about the sorites paradox aside, however, as they are tangential to the main issue, also in Lipman's paper.
+Nevertheless, all of the predicates we model and consider in our discussion have borderline cases and are prone to soritical reasoning.}} For instance, even if I know precisely Gloria's height, I might be unsure whether she counts as tall, because her height falls in this grey zone of heights where we are not quite sure whether \textit{tall} applies - Gloria would then be a borderline case of tallness.
 In Lipman's framework, in which meaning is identified with use conditions, the only conceivable way to approximate this characterization is to say that there are situations where one may or may not use the word \textit{tall}, i.e. making the choice of messages probabilistic.
 Considering the pair \textit{short} and \textit{tall}, the fact that there are cases that might be borderline cases of both tallness and shortness (\citealt{egrezehr2018}) translates, in this framework, into there being states in which the speaker's strategy is a non-degenerate mixed strategy over the pair $(\textrm{\textit{short}}, \textrm{\textit{tall}})$.}

 {However, we view this characterization as flawed, in that it fails to capture our intuitive, pre-theoretical concept of vagueness, or, for that matter, the concept of vagueness as it has been characterized in philosophical logic, philosophy of language and formal semantics (see \citealt{sorensen2023vagueness} for an overall introduction).
 Among other things, Lipman's definition implies that certain theoretically possible patterns of uses involve vagueness, while they would not in fact fit either the intuitive notion or the corresponding one espoused by philosophers and linguists.
 Furthermore, and most importantly, Lipman's definition has the unfortunate consequence that there cannot be any overlap in meaning between two messages without such messages being vague.}